zuck30/neural-network-visualizer/README.md

 **Tools**
 ![tools](https://skillicons.dev/icons?i=git,github,vscode&perline=10)

-<h2> Project Overview</h2>
+<h2> Overview</h2>

-**Neural Network Visualizer** is an interactive web app that brings neural networks to life in 3D.
-Built with TensorFlow.js, Three.js, and React, it allows users to explore network architectures, visualize real-time training, and experiment with parameters like layers, neurons, and learning rates.
+**Neural Network Visualizer** is an interactive web application that brings neural networks in 3D.
+Built with TensorFlow.js, Three.js, and React, it allows users to explore network architectures, visualize real time training, and experiment with parameters like layers, neurons, and learning rates.
 Designed to make AI accessible, it supports educational use cases like XOR, Linear Regression, and Circle Classification.

 - **3D Visualization**: See network layers, weights, and activations in real-time.
 - **Interactive Parameters**: Adjust layers, neurons, learning rate, and activation functions.
 - **Problem Types**: Train on XOR, Linear Regression, or Circle Classification.
 - **Training Metrics**: View real-time statistics and performance metrics.
-- **Tanzanian Focus**: Aims to inspire AI education in Tanzania and beyond.
+- **Tanzanian Focus**: I'm learning to aim to inspire AI education in Tanzania and beyond and learn myself daily.

 <h2>Quick Start</h2>